Parenting Tips 9 min read

 Q. How do I prepare my child for deworming?

 A: Usually, no special preparation (like fasting) is needed unless specified by your doctor.
 Explain to older children in simple terms why they are taking the medicine.
-For younger children and toddlers, ensure they can swallow the syrup or chewable tablet safely.
+For younger children and toddlers, make sure they can swallow the syrup or chewable tablet safely.
 It can often be given with a little food.

 Q. What should I expect after my child is dewormed?